fenix-hub/godot-engine.file-editor/README.md

 Check my **[Discord](https://discord.gg/KnJGY9S)** to stay updated on this repository.
 *(Recommended since the AssetLibrary is not automatically updated)*

-This plugin is now supported in [Godot Extended Library Discord](https://discord.gg/JNrcucg), check out the [Godot Extended Library Project](https://github.com/godot-extended-libraries)!
+This plugin is now supported in [Godot Extended Libraries Discord](https://discord.gg/JNrcucg), check out the [Godot Extended Libraries Project](https://github.com/godot-extended-libraries)!

 # Godot Text Editor
 A little plugin to easy-way manage your text files inside your project folder.